fossasia/eventyay-tickets/doc/developer/plugins/customview.rst

         ),
     ]

-If you just created your `urls.py` file and you already had the dev-server running, you’ll now have to restart it for the new file to be recognized.
+If you just created your `urls.py` file and you already had the development server running, you’ll now have to restart it for the new file to be recognised.

 If your view is event-specific, you have to name one parameter in your URL ``event``.
 By convention, all plugin URLs except for backend URLs start with